PTC-Education/Candy-Sorter/README.md

 ### Set up ThingWorx Entities and Test REST API Connection
 **OPTION 1 - Import DataTable Thing**

-Download the file named "Things_CandySorter.xml" from this repo following [these instructions](https://support.ptc.com/help/thingworx_hc/thingworx_8_hc/en/index.html#page/ThingWorx/Help/Getting_Started/ImportingandExportinginThingWorx/ImportingandExportingDataEntitiesandExtensions.html).
+Download the files named "DataShapes_CandySorterDataShape.xml" and "Things_CandySorter.xml" from this repo, then upload them following [these instructions](https://support.ptc.com/help/thingworx_hc/thingworx_8_hc/en/index.html#page/ThingWorx/Help/Getting_Started/ImportingandExportinginThingWorx/ImportingandExportingDataEntitiesandExtensions.html).
+You should start by uploading the DataShapes file, then uploading the Things file.
 You should then see a DataTable Thing in your ThingWorx instance which has the properties and services listed below.

 **OPTION 2 - Create Entities Yourself**

+1. Create a new Data Shape with the following field definitions
-1. Create a new Data Table Thing
+2. Create a new Data Table Thing with the following template
+3. Add the following field definitions

 ### Calibrate Machine and Train Model